-Dheeraj was born in Queens, New York, and grew up traveling all over Asia.
+Dheeraj was born in Queens, New York, and grew up living all over Asia.
 Traveling made him question the relationships between boundaries, physical geography, culture, and ethnic identity, all relevant to his work in political analytics and spatial analysis.
 He has worked for polling firms, labor unions, and CRM software manufacturers.
-Along with Siege Analytics, he currently works for a technology firm revolutionizing humanitarian aid, Mautinoa Technologies, where he serves as Head of Data and Analytics.
+He also spent two years developing a humanitarian crisis simulator with Mautinoa Technologies.
 He is also an advisor to data.world.

-In his spare time, Dheeraj avidly studies Ving Tsun Kung Fu and Yin Style Baguazhang, plays his guitar, and spends time with his family.
+In his spare time, Dheeraj avidly studies Ving Tsun Kung Fu, plays his guitar, and spends time with his family.

 John has worked on both Obama presidential campaigns and on multiple campaigns in Australia.
 He created walkability models to increase organizer efficiency, wrote code to optimize early voting by drive time to polls, and wrote an entire volunteer management database from scratch.
 He has also worked as a contractor for the International Union for the Conservation of Nature (IUCN) working to restore forests in Viet Nam, and for the College of William & Mary in Uganda, where he trained fishery scientists.
 John was also a member of the winning team in the Virginia Citizen Redistricting competition.